CLARITY: Contextual Linguistic Adaptation and Accent Retrieval for Dual-Bias Mitigation in Text-to-Speech Generation: The Proposed framework

-\textbf{Backbone-agnostic Guided Synthesis:} The final stage of CLARITY aligns the two signals: the adapted text $x^{}$ and the accent-consistent prompt $s^{}$, for guided synthesis.
+The final stage of CLARITY aligns the two signals: the adapted text $x^{}$ and the accent-consistent prompt $s^{}$, for guided synthesis.
 Let $g_{\text{TTS}}$ be the backbone TTS with parameters $\theta_{\text{TTS}}$.
-As a backbone-agnostic framework, CLARITY can use any instruction-guided, zero-shot TTS model; here we adopt the SOTA CosyVoice2 \cite{du2024cosyvoice2} with its zero-shot functionality.
-The synthesis is defined as
+As a backbone-agnostic framework, CLARITY can use any instruction-guided, zero-shot TTS model.
+Synthesis is defined as,

 where $g_{\text{TTS}}$ is steered through the two signals $x^{*}$ and $s^{*}$, generating final output $\hat{y}$ that aligns with both the localized text style and the accent-consistent prior.